 The continuing financial climate has presented significant budgetary pressures both in Police Scotland and across the wider public sector.
-Therefore, it is imperative that we utilise our available financial resources to ensure we deliver a policing service with the core responsibility of keeping people safe which operates on a sound financial footing and provides value for money.
+Therefore, it is imperative that we utilise our available financial resources to ensure we deliver a policing service that will deliver our vision 2030 whilst operating on a sound financial footing and provides value for money to the public.

-In this procurement strategy we set out how we intend to undertake procurement to meet those core responsibilities whilst acknowledging the challenging environment in the world today.
+In this procurement strategy we set out how we intend to undertake procurement to meet our core responsibilities whilst acknowledging the challenging environment in the world today.